 Andreas Schmied, the oldest of three children, was born and raised in Styria/Austria, the son of working-class parents.
 He began his directing career in his teens, shooting shorts with his friends and music videos for local musicians.

-Moving to Vienna in 1998 Schmied shot dozens of low budget videos where he served as his own cinematographer, editor and production designer.
+Moving to Vienna Schmied shot dozens of low budget videos where he served as his own cinematographer, editor and production designer.

 Soon he started his own TV production company, SofaSafari, and wrote, produced and directed numerous hours of television.